Up to £500 off your EV charger with the OZEV Grant

 Yes.
 The £500 comes off first, and you can spread the balance over fixed monthly payments at 9.9%APR Representative, with no deposit required.
 See our finance page for terms and eligibility.

 Our standard install package covers a cable run of either 5m or 8m from your consumer unit (fuse box) to the charger.
 Longer runs, routes that need cable through floors or external trunking, or older consumer units that need upgrading are quoted separately.
-We confirm the route during the pre-install survey so there are no invoice surprises on the day.
+We confirm the route from your photos before install day, so there are no invoice surprises.

 Yes.
 OZEV's qualifying-vehicle rule covers an EV you own, lease, or have on order.
 A confirmed manufacturer or dealer order is enough to apply.
 Many drivers schedule the install before delivery so the charger is ready on day one.
-We'll need a copy of your order paperwork at quote stage to attach to the grant application.
+Our team will ask for a copy of your order paperwork before the install so it can go on the grant application.

 Yes.
 Most OZEV-approved smart chargers can charge from surplus solar power, topping up the car only when your panels are generating more than the house is using.
 The Ohme Home Pro supports solar-divert via a compatible CT clamp or smart meter setup.
-If you already have solar PV, mention it on your quote and we'll confirm what's needed.
+If you already have solar PV, tell our team and we'll confirm what's needed.
 See our solar & battery page for full systems.